nacifyas/nacifyas/README.md

 - 👋 Hi, I’m @nacifyas
-- 👀 I’m interested in Theoretical and Abstract Computer Science and Mathematics
+- 👀 I’m interested in Theoretical and Abstract Computer Science, Full Stack developping and DevOps
 - 🌱 I’m currently studying Computer Science University Degree at the "Universidad de Sevilla"
 - 💞️ I’m looking to collaborate on future projects on GitHub soon.
 - 📫 Feel free to take a look at my work!